Alexandria: Schools

 Alexandria has a long history of foreign educational institutions.
 The first foreign schools date to the early 19th century, when French missionaries began establishing French charitable schools to educate the Egyptians.
 Today, the most important French schools in Alexandria run by Catholic missionaries include Collège de la Mère de Dieu, Collège Notre Dame de Sion, Collège Saint Marc, Écoles des Soeurs Franciscaines (four different schools), École Girard, École Saint Gabriel, École Saint-Vincent de Paul, École Saint Joseph, École Sainte Catherine, and Institution Sainte Jeanne-Antide.
 As a reaction to the establishment of French religious institutions, a secular (laic) mission established Lycée el-Horreya, which initially followed a French system of education, but is currently run by the Egyptian government.
 The only school in Alexandria that completely follows the French educational system is Lycée Français d'Alexandrie (École Champollion).
 It is usually frequented by the children of French expatriates and diplomats in Alexandria.
 The Italian school is the Istituto "Don Bosco".

-English-language schools in Alexandria are the most popular; those in the city include: Riada American School, Riada Language School, Alexandria Language School, Future Language School, Future International Schools (Future IGCSE, Future American School and Future German school), Alexandria American School, British School of Alexandria, Egyptian American School, Pioneers Language School, Egyptian English Language School, Princesses Girls' School, Sidi Gaber Language School, Zahran Language School, Taymour English School, Sacred Heart Girls' School, Schutz American School, Victoria College, El Manar Language School for Girls (previously called Scottish School for Girls), Kawmeya Language School, El Nasr Boys' School (previously called British Boys' School), and El Nasr Girls' College (previously called English Girls' College).
+English-language schools in Alexandria are the most popular; those in the city include: Riada American School, Riada Language School, Forsan American School, Forsan International School, Alexandria Language School, Future Language School, Future International Schools (Future IGCSE, Future American School and Future German school), Alexandria American School, British School of Alexandria, Egyptian American School, Pioneers Language School, Egyptian English Language School, Princesses Girls' School, Sidi Gaber Language School, Zahran Language School, Taymour English School, Sacred Heart Girls' School, Schutz American School, Victoria College, El Manar Language School for Girls (previously called Scottish School for Girls), Kawmeya Language School, El Nasr Boys' School (previously called British Boys' School), and El Nasr Girls' College (previously called English Girls' College).

 There are only two German schools in Alexandria which are Deutsche Schule der Borromärinnen (DSB of Saint Charles Borromé) and Neue Deutsche Schule Alexandria, which is run by Frau Sally Hammam.

 The Montessori educational system was first introduced in Alexandria in 2009 at Alexandria Montessori.

 Women

-Around the 1890s, twice the percentage of women in Alexandria knew how to read compared to the same percentage in Cairo.
+Around the 1890s, twice the percentage of women in Alexandria knew how to read compared to Cairo.
 As a result, specialist women's publications like al-Fatāh by Hind Nawal, the country's first women's journal, appeared.

 Transport

 Airports

-The city's principal airport is currently Borg El Arab Airport, which is located about 25 km away from the city centre.
+The city's principal airport is currently Alexandria International Airport, which is located about 25 km away from the city centre, which is now composed of 2 Terminals.
+Terminal 1 is the old terminal which was opened in February 2010 wherease Terminal 2 is the Brand New Terminal and was inaugurated in 2025.

-From late 2011, El Nouzha Airport (Alexandria International Airport) was to be closed to commercial operations for two years as it underwent expansion, with all airlines operating out of Borg El Arab Airport from then onwards, where a brand new terminal was completed there in February 2010.
-In 2017, the government announced that Alexandria International Airport will shut down permanently and will no longer reopen.